epoberezkin/poberezkin.com/posts/2023-10-31-why-privacy-impossible-without-venture-funding.md

 When we announced [this funding][funding], the community response was polarized: while most people were excited about us having the funds to continue the development, some critics stated that _venture funding is incompatible with privacy and the need to make profit creates a conflict of interest with users' privacy_.

-I discovered, to my surprise, that in the same way majority of people ignore their privacy, regardless how much it costs them [^costs], many people in privacy community believe some damaging myths – both groups equally preventing privacy from becoming a norm.
+We discovered that in the same way majority of people ignore their privacy, regardless how much it costs them [^costs], many people in privacy community believe some damaging myths – both groups equally preventing privacy from becoming a norm.

 ## Myths ahout privacy

 ### Myth 1: Venture funding is incompatible with privacy

-The "story" in support of this myth:
+The narrative in support of this myth:

 - a business needs to make profit for the investors,
 - majority of the users won't pay, as they don't care about privacy,